Createdd/Writing/articles/LinearRegression.md

 The `data` is the prepared open source data passed down from the App.js component, `onNearestX` is used for the Crosshair, and the `animation` allows smooth movements

+## Further thoughts

+Now you have witnessed how easy it is to get going with visualizations in React.
+I encourage you to try it out and build your own application with it, since it can't really be any easier.

+I have also started to understand that many machine learning implementations are NOT restricted to Python.
+It's perfectly possible to start out with JavaScript.
+And this encourages me to do more with it. :)

+Another important note: This is a very basic and not really sufficient example in terms of data outcome.
+This implementation of the linear regression is not suitable for timelines.
+Part of the linear regression is to find the point where the regression curve meets one axis.
+In this case this is simply not practical since it takes year 0 as the point of reference.

 ---